-Vehicle: This is the amount for transportation from the MBM for rural communities in BC (which represents the costs of owning and operating a second-hand car), adjusted by the CPI to 2013 prices.
+Vehicle: This is the amount for transportation from the MBM for rural communities in BC (which represents the costs of owning and operating a second-hand car), adjusted by the CPI to 2014 prices.

 Public Transit: The Vancouver two-parent family also has the expense of one two-zone bus pass, available at translink.ca/en/Fares-and-Passes/Monthly-Pass.aspx.
 Note that the parent who takes a regular studies course of three or more credit hours at any Metro Vancouver public college qualifies for a discounted U-Pass for the duration of the course (typically, a four-month semester), which reduces the family's public transit expenses considerably (almost by half).
-The 2014 calculation is based on eight months of U-Pass eligibility.
+The 2015 calculation is based on eight months of U-Pass eligibility and four months of two-zone bus passes.

-5. Other
+5. Other Household and Social Participation Expenses